 - NLF: To ensure that eligible individuals receive priority over all other equally qualified individuals to receive workforce services, Boards and other Grantees must ensure that eligible individuals also have access to and receive priority for needed support services such as child care and transportation. - NLF: Boards and other Grantees must be aware that the priority for child care services for eligible individuals is contingent upon the availability of TWC's child care funds.
 Boards with a waiting list for TWC-funded child care services must not discontinue care for a child currently enrolled in child care services in order to serve a child of an eligible individual.

-TWC Chapter 809 Child Care Services rule §809.43(a)(1) establishes that the children of parents eligible for the following child care services are not subject to the child care waiting list:
+TWC's Child Care Services Guide, effective March 9, 2023, clarifies that the children of parents eligible for the following child care services, considered the first priority group, are not subject to the child care waiting list: